 Using the downmix functions simply requires pressing the desired button.
 The buttons are set to always "latch" the functions on and off.
 An LED, located adjacent to each button, will light whenever its respective function is active.
 The downmix functions always impact the post-fader monitor output.
 And, depending on the selected configuration, may also impact the pre-fader monitor output.
-For details on the exact actions performed by the three downmix functions refer to Appendix C at the end of this user guide.
+For details on the exact actions performed by the three downmix functions refer to Appendix C.